-If your estate is valued at less than £250,000 your spouse/civil partner will inherit everything.
+If your estate is valued at less than £270,000, your spouse or civil partner will inherit everything.

-If your estate is worth more, who gets what will depend on the overall value of your estate and whether you have any other surviving close relatives (e.g. parents, children, siblings or grandchildren).
+If it’s worth more, who gets what will depend on the overall value of your estate.
+It will also depend on whether you have any other surviving close relatives (like parents, children, siblings or grandchildren).

 If you have children

 - Your personal possessions